Stein Henningsen

 TORONTO, CANADA, MAY 19

-Art Spin invited me to Toronto to do a performance May 19 2022 for the official opening of the Nordic Bridges Contemporary Art and Culture project.
-Nordic Briges is led by Toronto´s Harbourfront Centre fostering cultural exchange between the Nordic region and Canada.
+I was invited to Toronto to do a performance May 19 2022 for the official opening of the Nordic Bridges Contemporary Art and Culture project.

-Nordic Bridges will serve to connect the Nordic Region – Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Åland – and Canada through collaborations between artists, innovators and thinkers.
+The year-long cultural initiative Nordic Bridges is one of the Nordic countries most ambitious international ventures to date as it will serve to connect artists, thinkers and innovators from the Nordic Region – Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Åland – with programming partners and professionals from all over Canada.

 Red Drum